utPLSQL/utPLSQL/readme.md

 * .travis - contains files needed for travis-ci integration
 * client_source - Sources to be used on the client-side.
 Developer workstation or CI platform to run the tests.
 * development - Set of useful scripts and utilities for development and debugging of utPLSQL
-* docs/md - Markdown version of the documentation
+* docs - Documentation of the project
-* examples - contains example unit tests.
+* examples - Example source code and unit tests
-* source - contains the installation code for utPLSQL
+* source - The installation code for utPLSQL
-* tests - contains the tests for utPLSQL framework
+* tests - Tests for utPLSQL framework